julianlk522/julianlk.com/content/about.md

     -   utilities, guides, references, readings, videos, ...
 -   help connect people (myself included) over mutual appreciations

 For fun, I like listening to podcasts, reading nonfiction, struggling with the guitar, cooking different foods from around the world, and spending quality time with my girlfriend, Sneha, and our 2 wonderful cats, Kulfi and Jamun.
-I am also a _huge_ fan of UMvC3.
+I am also a _huge_ UMvC3 fan.